 Integrates features for managing large datasets and produces contiguous assemblies.
 PE-Assembler is a method based on an extension approach.
 It aims to reconstruct the sample genome from a paired-end read library and can accept multiple paired-end read libraries of different insert sizes.
 Theses reads can assist in solving ambiguities that cannot be resolved using a single paired-end read library.

 Consists of a quality-value guided de novo short read assembler.
 QSRA is program built upon the VCAKE algorithm.
 The software includes the option to output suspected repeated regions to a separate file, aiding in repeat-related analysis.

 Assembles reads obtained with new sequencing technologies (Illumina, 454, SOLiD) using MPI 2.2.
-Ray allows to reduce the number of contigs and the number of errors.
-It can serve as a basis to develop an assembler that can be of universal utilization.
+Ray allows users to reduce the number of contigs and the number of errors.
+It can serve as a basis to develop an assembler that can be used for different situations.
 The tool can calculate assemblies in parallel using message passing interface.
-Ray performs very well on mixed datasets and helps to assemble genomes using high-throughput sequencing.
+It can work on mixed datasets and assists researchers in assembling genomes using high-throughput sequencing.